 Shopping is and will remain a social experience.
 No matter the year, and no matter the trend, it’s about creating relationships, and providing value for the money, all the way from shopping malls to online stores.

-It is the social nature of shopping is what made platforms like Instagram, and Pinterest start integrating shopping experiences within the platforms.
+It is the social nature of shopping is that it made platforms like Instagram and Pinterest start integrating shopping experiences within the platforms.

 Pinterest already provides brands with possibilities to share and sell their products on the platform.
 The difference from Instagram is that the users on Pinterest actively look for what they want to buy.

 The types of pins that you can use for your online store on Pinterest are: